ABOUT ME

 The past seven years of journeying alongside others as they navigate darkness, solitude, suffering, and difficulty has offered me unique insight into the beauty and complexity of the human experience.
 Drawing inspiration from my clients, as well as my own personal journey through spirituality and dark nights of the soul, I sought out additional training opportunities, gaining certifications in trauma-informed care, ecopsychology, and somatic parts work.

-I specialize in working with depression, spirituality, trauma, and women’s issues.
+I specialize in working with depression, spirituality, and trauma.
 Clients who work well with me often resonate with a depth-approach to their mental health, seeking to understand their core wounds and heal holistically.
 I have significant experience working with clients in the following areas:

 Anxiety, depression, and other mood disorders